 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

-Breathe is a counselling and wellbeing space in Cardiff, offering counselling services, CBT, therapies, classes & mental health workplace training - created by Gofal.
+Breathe is a counselling and wellbeing space in the heart of Cardiff, offering counselling services, CBT, therapies & mental health workplace training - created by the Mental Health Charity Gofal.

 We all have times when life gets on top of us, for whatever reason.

 … Read more

 Located in Cardiff.